pizzaserved/mjapi.io/src/blog/_posts/2025-01-29-midjourney-api-source-code.md

 render_with_liquid: false
 ---

-After countless requests from our community, we're excited to announce that the original Python source code powering mjapi.io's backend is now available!
+Excited to announce that the original Python source code powering [mjapi.io](https://mjapi.io)'s backend is now available!
 This release marks a significant pivot in our whole approach to selling access to image gen models.

 ## Why

-The decision to release our source code stems from our commitment to transparency and our evolution as a service.
-We're transitioning to a more scalable architecture.
+Transitioning to a more scalable architecture.
 The original Python backend, though perfect for individual use, faces challenges when scaling to even hundreds of concurrent users.

 ## What's inside

 The package contains our core library with all the essential components:
+- The whole SaaS backend, with payments, user auth, extensive spam detection, job queue etc. probably 50% of this code can be repurposed to any other project
-- Complete Discord wrapper managing the lifecycle of image generation requests
+- Complete Discord wrapper managing the lifecycle of image generation requests.
+This is the actual "bot" doing the heavy lifting.
 - Automated captcha solving (via your own api key from a third-party service)
 - Comprehensive request handling (sending requests, monitoring generation, handling reactions)
 - Generally robust, well-documented code ready for integration
-- The whole SaaS backend, with payments, user auth, extensive spam detection, job queue etc. probably 50% of this code can be repurposed to any other project

-You can also get the minimal self-contained bot version that you can use directly in your own project, which is cheaper.
+You can also get the minimal self-contained bot version that you can use directly in your own project, which is cheaper if you're only interested in that.

 ## A deeper dive into the Why